 - State issued photo ID including:

-- Utility bill or tax bill (dated within the last 60 days)
+- Utility bills or tax bills (dated within the last 60 days)

-- Official letter verifying residency and mailing address dated within last 30 days from a:
+- Official letters verifying residency and mailing address dated within last 30 days from a:

 - Social service provider

 - Postcard mailed to applicant from the library

 Note on Chosen Names: If your name doesn’t match the one on your legal documents, a staff member can manually add it to your account at any time – just let us know.